0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

 Congratulations!
 You have successfully configured and used the Miden client to interact with a Miden node.
 With these steps, you can perform basic Miden rollup operations like sending transactions, generating and consuming notes.

-For more informations on the Miden client, refer to the [Readme of the Miden Client](https://github.com/0xPolygonMiden/miden-client)
+For more information on the Miden client, refer to the [Readme of the Miden Client](https://github.com/0xPolygonMiden/miden-client)

-For more informations on the Miden rollup, refer to the [Miden documentation](https://0xpolygonmiden.github.io/miden-base/introduction.html).
+For more information on the Miden rollup, refer to the [Miden documentation](https://0xpolygonmiden.github.io/miden-base/introduction.html).